The 2018 FCC Bike Swap will be on Sunday, May 27, in the east parking lot at Pioneer Park. The schedule will be:

-In general, the format is that you bring your bike-related stuff, fill out and sign some paperwork, and we sell as much of it as we can for you, for a commission.
+Bring your bike-related stuff, fill out and sign some paperwork, and we sell as much of it as we can for you, for a commission.
 You are free to hang around or leave, your choice.
 At the appointed time, you come back and pick up your bucks and unsold items, and sign out.
-There are changes in the details from year to year, so it is always a good idea to look at the event flyer, and read the consignment form in full.
-You can download the Bike Swap Consignment Form for 2017, if you’d like to get a jump on the paperwork.
+You can download the Bike Swap Consignment Form, if you’d like to get a jump on the paperwork.

 Looking to buy?
 Buyers can do very well.
 Merchandise is laid out on tables, bikes are in bike racks, clothing hung on racks, and a little bit (or a lot of) everything is there.
 There are frequently great deals to be had.
 You can spend a little or spend a lot.
 Experts are on hand as well, to assist with advice, fit, minor adjustments, and more.